Rights of Employees

 The employment lawyers at Rabner Baumgart Ben-Asher & Nirenberg, P.C. represent employees who have been wrongfully discharged, or whose other workplace rights have been violated, whether by a closely held business or a Fortune 500 company.
 We distinguish ourselves by providing sophisticated yet personal legal representation to individuals whose rights have been violated at work.

-Founded in 1988, Rabner Baumgart Ben-Asher & Nirenberg is a New Jersey employment law firm that is large enough to afford our clients the resources necessary to succeed in an array of employment and entrepreneurial-related matters, yet small enough that our clients have direct access to our highly accomplished attorneys with in-depth employment law and business law experience.
+Founded in 1988, Rabner Baumgart Ben-Asher & Nirenberg is large enough to afford our clients the resources necessary to succeed in an array of employment law matters, yet small enough that our clients have direct access to our highly accomplished attorneys with in-depth experience.

 Our firm is dedicated to enforcing the rights of employees.
 We handle a wide range of employment law disputes for clients in both New Jersey and New York, including ones involving discrimination, harassment, retaliation, employment contracts, family and medical leaves, and wage and hour disputes.

 New Jersey law provides very strong protection against discrimination in the workplace.
 Our New Jersey employment lawyers represent individuals who have experienced discrimination at their jobs, including in decisions relating to hiring, firing, promotions and demotions.
 The New Jersey Law Against Discrimination (“LAD”) prohibits discrimination based on each of the following protected categories:Whistleblowers / Retaliation